The Better Leader Newsletter (January 23, 2020)

 Until next time,

 P.S.
 Did you know that you can help shape this content?
-Reply back with your favorite leadership insights and finds, or share them in the Better Leader Community on Facebook.
-I’ll handpick the best ones to include in future updates.
+Reply back with your favorite leadership insights and finds, and I’ll handpick the best ones to include in future updates.

 SHARE WITH A FRIEND